-Longaniza is a Spanish sausage originating in Spain and there are different varieties of longaniza depending whether it’s made in Cataluna, Aragon, Navarra, Andalucia or other Spanish regions.
-The sausage is also made in Argentina, Chile and in Caribbean.
-This leads to different recipes and for example in Dominican Republic it is flavored with juice of the orange or lemon.
+Longaniza is a Spanish fresh or dry sausage.
+There are different varieties of longaniza depending whether it’s made in Cataluna, Aragon, Navarra, Andalucia or other Spanish regions.
+The sausage is also made in Argentina, Chile, Philippines and Caribbean.
+This leads to different recipes, for example in Dominican Republic it is flavored with juice of the orange or lemon.

 Ingredients per 1000g (1 kg) of meat

-- Stuff firmly into 40-45 mm beef middles or protein lined fibrous casings.
-Make 6" (15 cm) long links.
+- Stuff firmly into 40 mm beef middles or protein lined fibrous casings.
+U-shaped loops.

 - Store sausages at 10-15º C (50-59º F), 75% humidity.